The Legend of Catherine Hill

 What People Experience

-In some accounts, she died as a newlywed who was traveling with her husband on their way to Bar Harbor to spend their honeymoon.
+In some accounts, she died as a newlywed who is traveling with her husband on their way to Bar Harbor to spend their honeymoon.
 Others say that she died on prom night.
 In the book Dark Woods, Chill Waters by Marcus LiBrizzi, he connects her story to a Model T Ford at the bottom of nearby Fox Pond.
 This story places in her that car with a companion and that they were going too fast and ended up in the lake.

 In some versions of the story, Catherine was killed by decapitation, and her headless ghost haunts the hill.
 In other versions, she is a woman in a white or blue dress, head intact, who stands by the side of the road to flag you down and ask for a ride.
 She is characterized by long black hair and a face that is both frightening and beautiful.